Cu3t0m/ScrapCord.py/docs/source/index.rst

 ..
-AIOCord documentation master file, created by sphinx-quickstart on Wed Oct 20 19:34:57 2021.
+ScrapCord documentation master file, created by sphinx-quickstart on Wed Oct 20 19:34:57 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to AIOCord's documentation!
+Welcome to ScrapCord's documentation!
 ===================================

-AIOCord is an easy to use and asynchronous API wrapper around Discord API for Python.
+ScrapCord is an easy to use and asynchronous API wrapper around Discord API for Python.

-AIOCord provides an Object Oriented API to interact with Discord's API while abstracting away most of the complicated steps.
+ScrapCord provides an Object Oriented API to interact with Discord's API while abstracting away most of the complicated steps.